-- 1.1 Organizations that are on the Minister's eligibility list are eligible to apply for annual global funding (AGF) or a yearly (special) operating grant. - 1.2 A portion of the funds from the block will be adjudicated by the Saskatchewan Arts Board (SAB) in accordance with the Partnership Agreement between SaskCulture and the SAB. - 1.3 Some funds may be allocated to the block to address member funding initiatives.
+- 1.1.
+Organizations that are on the Minister's eligibility list are eligible to apply for annual global funding (AGF) or a yearly (special) operating grant. - 1.2.
+Some funds may be allocated to the block to address member funding initiatives.